 (exception: CUE Tip requires 3 or more approved sessions for a complimentary registration).
 The 3-hour workshop presenters also receive a small stipend.

-We look forward to seeing you at the CUE 2014 Conference, March 20-22, in Palm Springs, CA. For information please contact the CUE office at cueinc(at)cue.org or 925.478.3460
+We look forward to seeing you at the Spring CUE 2018 National Conference, March 14-17, in Palm Springs, CA. If you have any questions, please contact us at email@example.com or 925.478.3460

 Types of Sessions

 These quick, 20-minute presentations focus on emerging and existing innovations to enhance learning, productivity, or understanding.
 They should be noncommercial, brief, and focus on one or two tips, techniques, or resources.
 NOTE: CUE Tips presenters do not automatically receive complimentary conference registration.
-Present 3 or more CUE Tips to recieve complimentary registration.
+Present 3 or more CUE Tips to receive complimentary registration.

-Corporate Room Sessions
+Corporate Concurrent Sessions

 Current Topics of Interest to CUE Members